Someone Made a Documentary About Us!

 They say that Japan is a “missionary graveyard.”
 They say it is a highly resistant field that that is hostile to the Gospel.

-Well, we don’t know who “they” are, or what makes them experts on this beautiful country, but we saw something else and we can’t wait to tell you about it.
-For now, here’s our update from Tokyo.
+Well, we don’t know who “they” are, or what makes them experts on this beautiful country, but we saw something else.
+We can’t wait to tell you about it, but for now, here’s our update from Tokyo.

 We have finished the production process for three new films.
 Now our cameras, lights and small mountain of other gear goes into near hibernation as Jim begins post-production (editing).
 Jim will be dealing with terabytes worth of images and sounds to put together powerful stories of what God is doing through the ministries of the Toths (Mexican High Sierras), the Alvarados (Japan), and WIM (World Indigenous Missions).
 He will also finish up a handful of shorter (but important!) projects.
 We appreciate your prayers for guidance and perseverance through this intensively detailed process.